zahirahzamri/Khawarizmi_notifyApp/README.md

 Nur'ain Afiqah binti Mohd Shabul Fadilah | 1712282 Nurul Handani binti Nasaruddin | 1713598

-### 2. Title of the project: Subcription alert App
+### 2. Title of the project: My Bill & Payments App
 ### 3. Introduction
   <p>Today, there are many apps that can be used particularly for entertainment like Spotify and Netflix.
 Not every application is free to use for users though.
 Spotify, for example, has two versions that are free for users: Spotify Premium and Spotify.
 Users need to have subscriptions and must be charged to use Spotify Premium.
 There are many things the human brain cannot remember.
 Using this mobile application can prevent the cognitive load from occurring.
 This mobile app is capable of tracking payment and utility service bills that were saved in the database system.</p>